 They are brother and sister.
 They are our “kiddie-butts”.
 They are the light of our lives.
 I recently told their story on the 5th anniversary of their “Gotcha Day” via my Facebook page.
 Allow me to repeat those stories here with a little editing.

-We woke up on this morning (June 22) 5 years ago in the sleepy town of Rome, Georgia.
+We woke up on this morning (June 22) 5 years ago (now 7 as I edit this in 2020) in the sleepy town of Rome, Georgia.
 I had never expected in my life to be in a place where there was an actual replica statue of Romulus and Remus nursing from a mother wolf.

 We drove about 20 minutes outside of Rome, winding up on a smallish paved road that took us deeper into the foothills of the Appalachians.
 There, Lady Shannon Sparks and I found the address we were looking for.
 A big ‘ole double wide on a small hill surrounded by trees and greenery.